juwonzylee/EightPuzzleProblem/README.md

 # EightPuzzleProblem
-Creating a solvable random 8-puzzle, I use the breadth-first search algorithm to make it to the goal state.
+Creating a solvable random 8-puzzle, I use two search algorithms to make it to the goal state.

+1. Breadth-first search (bfs_search.py)
+2. A* search (astar_search.py)